-- Maintain REFCL compliance at KLO: To achieve and maintain compliance at KLO it was previously proposed to establish a new REFCL protected Kalkallo North (KLN) Zone Substation by 2023 at an estimated cost of \$46.7 million.
-This option was to include transfer of all overhead feeders away from KLO to KLN such that KLO would only supply underground feeders, would not be REFCL protected, and would be exempt from the regulations. - With evolving REFCL technology, installing remote REFCLs to REFCL protect only fire risk sections of the network, rather the entire zone substation supply area, is considered an increasing feasible option.
-If allowed for under exemptions to the regulations, AusNet Services intends to install two remote REFCLs and isolation transformers on feeder KLO14 and KLO24 obtain a specific exemption for the unprotected parts of the network. - The expected cost for this option is \$39.5 million; a saving of \$7.2 million compared to the previously identified least cost feasible option. - Maintain REFCL compliance at WOTS: To maintain compliance at WOTS it was previously proposed to establish a new REFCL protected Baranduda Zone Substation (BDA) by 2021 at an estimated cost of \$29.3 million. - With evolving REFCL technology, installing remote REFCLs to REFCL protect only fire risk sections of the network, rather the entire zone substation supply area, is considered an increasing feasible option.
-If allowed for under exemptions to the regulations, AusNet Services intends to install two remote REFCLs and isolation transformers on WOTS11 and WOTS25, along with permanent transfer of a section of WOTS25 to feeder WO31. - The expected cost for this option is \$13.5 million; a saving of \$15.8 million compared to the previously identified least cost feasible option. - Maintain REFCL compliance at BGE: To maintain compliance at BGE it is proposed to install a remote REFCL on BGE13 and install isolation transformers on BGE 22, at an estimated cost of \$9.9 million.
+- Maintain REFCL compliance at Kalkallo (KLO): To achieve and maintain compliance at KLO, it was determined to install remote REFCLs to REFCL protect only fire risk sections of the network, rather the entire zone substation supply area was considered the most feasible option.
+AusNet Services intends to install two remote REFCLs and isolation transformers on feeder KLO14 and KLO24 obtain a specific exemption for the unprotected parts of the network.
+The cost for this option is \$44.9 million. - Maintain REFCL compliance at Lilydale (LDL): To maintain compliance at LDL, it is proposed to install isolation transformers on feeders on Bus 1 and 2, at an estimated cost of \$4.4 million. - Maintain REFCL compliance at (Wonthaggi) WGI: To maintain compliance at WGI, it was determined to install a second REFCL at a single site by splitting the 22kV buses and installing isolation transformers at various locations.

+The expected cost for this option was \$8.98m.
+Further WGI network evaluation will be required to determine future works to maintain compliance at WGI.

+Maintain REFCL compliance at (Wodonga Terminal Station) WOTS: To achieve and maintain compliance at WOTS, it was previously proposed to establish a new REFCL protected Baranduda Zone Substation (BDA) by 2022 at an estimated cost of \$60 million.

+With evolving REFCL technology, installing remote REFCLs to REFCL protect only fire risk sections of the network, rather the entire zone substation supply area, is considered an increasing feasible option.
+If allowed for under exemptions to the regulations, AusNet Services intends to install remote REFCLs WOTS11 and WOTS24.
+Due to 330kV Transmission mutual induction on WOTS24, a resolution is underway to determine a solution to resolve this unbalance capacitance current issue or an alternative approach to bushfire risk reduction.
+It was necessary to install isolation transformers as a temporary measure.

+The expected cost for this temporary option was \$2.3 million.
+Further WOTS network evaluation will be required to determine future works to maintain compliance at WOTS.